Management vs Entrepreneurship

 The term management and entrepreneur are often misunderstood because they are the important person of a company that is involved in management, organization, administration and control the business.
 However, there is a major difference between the two concepts.
 The main feature that distinguishes these two words is the entrepreneur is the owner of the company and bears both profit and loss, whereas, the management operates and runs the company with the help of various administrative functions.

-This article is ready to reckoner for all the students to learn the difference between Management and Entrepreneurship.
+This article is a ready reckoner for all the students who want to learn the difference between Management and Entrepreneurship.

 |Meaning||Management makes the entire ecosystem of a business organized and structured||Entrepreneurship is defined as someone who has the ability and desires to establish, administer, and succeed|